 To remove the stone from fresh dates you can simply push them out with your fingers.
 When making stuffed dates I prefer to make a slit with a knife and then get the boys to remove the stones for me.
 Be careful when making the slit that you don't cut the date in half; you just want to make a crevice for which to add the peanut butter.

 After the stones are removed you just need to fill them.
 I find one teaspoon of peanut butter is perfect for one date and I always use a natural peanut butter which contains no added sugar, salt or oil.
-You can easily replace the peanut butter with a different nut butter or if you are looking for a nut free version you could use tahini.
+You can easily replace the peanut butter with different nut butter or if you are looking for a nut-free version you could use tahini.

 I love to stuff dates with nut butter as it provides some protein.
 Including protein with a sugar snack, such as fruit, slows the rate at which sugar floods into the bloodstream.
 If sugar hits your bloodstream quickly you feel high and then very quickly low.
 The slower it hits your bloodstream the less of a rush you get, but also, less of an after slump.